OpertusMundi/maps/README.md

 ## LICENSE

 This program is free software.
-See `license.txt` for more information.
+See [LICENSE.txt](LICENSE.txt) for more information.